 This summer I’ve been finding Scottish Ancestors at Dunnottar.
-On my second trip of five planned to visit the ancestral villages of my immigrant great-grandparents, I visited Dunnottar Castle in Scotland.
+On my second trip of eight planned to visit the ancestral villages of my immigrant great-grandparents, I visited Dunnottar Castle in Scotland.
 Once a 13th-century Scottish hilltop fortress, by the 15th century Dunnottar was a Highland castle, and today lies in ruins.

 My great-great-great-great-great grandparents, Robert Moncurr and Anna Jerves, were born and married in the Dunnottar parish.
 So of course I made a beeline to Dunnottar Castle.
 As a genealogist, however, I have no illusions that my family were nobility or even landholders.
 So here’s an account of what I learned by visiting Dunnottar.